-Despite the fact that I eat at Honest Burger a few times a month and absolutely haven’t ever found a vegan burger I love more than theirs, I’ve never written about it on here.
-I even went to a media event at the end of last year along with some other local Reading folk, and still haven’t gotten around to writing about that either.
+Despite the fact that I eat at Honest Burger in Reading a few times a month and absolutely haven’t ever found a vegan/plant burger I love more than theirs, I’ve never written about it on here.
+I even went to a media event at the end of last year along with some other local Reading folk, and still, haven’t gotten around to writing about that either.

 There’s no reason why, I just wasn’t sure how to begin writing about the evening, and sometimes when I want to do a good job of something I procrastinate for so long!
 Anyway, it’s Sunday and I’m on the sofa in my pj’s and because my boyfriend is torturing me by watching football all afternoon I’ve opened my laptop, stocked up on some chocolate and, well, here we are.

 I remember when Honest opened in Reading last year and I wasn’t that excited about it at all.
 To me it was just another burger joint jumping on the bespoke burger trend.
 No biggie.

 I’m not a big veggie burger fan you see.
 I don’t eat meat (which I think you all know by now) so I didn’t venture over for a few months after it opened.